 Markus is a postdoctoral research scientist at the Oxford Robotics Institute as well as a member of Oxford University’s New College.
 Most recently, he was a visiting scholar with the UC Berkeley Artificial Intelligence Research lab.

-The principal focus of his is the development of approaches for increasing the efficiency of processes for providing supervision to guide autonomous systems with particular emphasis on transfer learning and learning from demonstration, work which was awarded as Best Student Paper at IROS16.
+The principal focus of his research is the development of approaches for increasing the efficiency of processes for providing supervision to guide autonomous systems with particular emphasis on transfer learning and learning from demonstration, work which was awarded as Best Student Paper at IROS16.

-Being in the field of robotics since 2010, Markus has been part of research efforts on space exploration robots, GPU-based simulations and robotic platforms for first responders as well as mobile autonomy at various research institutions including MIT, ETHZ and the University of Oxford.
+Being in the field of robotics since 2010, he has been part of research efforts on space exploration robots, GPU-based simulations and robotic platforms for first responders as well as mobile autonomy at various research institutions including MIT, ETHZ and the University of Oxford.